Replace this with your content

 Children who are adopted tend to have better outcomes than children who remain in foster care or spend their childhoods in and out of care.

 This Privacy Notice is for users of all Adoption UK services.
-This includes but is not limited to TESSA, Peer to Peer, Membership, Scotland FASD Service, Kinship Care Advisory Service Scotland and general community support services.
+This includes but is not limited to Psychology and Therapy Hub (PATH) services, Peer to Peer, Membership, Scotland FASD Service, Kinship Care Advisory Service Scotland and general community support services.
 There is a separate notice for:

 Fundraising, Public Affairs and Marketing Training and Consultancy Privacy NoticeEmployee, Volunteer and Contractor Privacy Notice

 We may collect information about you at a number of stages in your use of our service.

 You may be referred to our service by a social worker or other support organisation that is providing services to you.
 Where they refer to us, they will usually ask for your consent to do so.
 As part of the referral, they may share with us your contact information and the reason for their referral.

 If you choose not to participate the referral information will be removed, otherwise it will be added to the information we collect about you as part of providing the service to you.

 When you register with an Adoption UK service, we may record the basic information we need in order to be able to provide the service and/or contact you.
 This will include your name, where you live, information about why you are using an Adoption UK service and the work that we are doing with you.